-Opencart is one of the world’s most popular pieces of open source ecommerce software and according to them it powers over 300,000 ecommerce websites and is a popular alternative to the likes of WooCommerce and Magento.
+Opencart is one of the world’s most popular pieces of open-source ecommerce software and according to them it powers over 300,000 ecommerce websites and is a popular alternative to the likes of WooCommerce and Magento.

 Total out of 5

-This is really impressive set of features for a free piece of software.
+This is a really impressive set of features for a free piece of software.
 You can also expand that more with the Opencart extension marketplace.
 This is where extensions that have been made by third-party developers are offered and there is a mix of paid and free ones to choose from.